 The WMA International Code of Medical ethics suggests a physician to act in the patients' best interest while respecting their rights and preferences.
 Physician should judge independently and do what is best for the patient in terms of their own regard while maintaining highest standard of care (19).
 When a competent adult patient voluntarily refuses lifesaving treatment on the moral, religious, cultural grounds or conscience, he/she cannot be forcefully treated against his will.
 The principle of beneficence also requires physicians to an act in the benefit of the patient but respect for his autonomy contradicts it when a valid and informed refusal has been made.

 The WMA Declaration of Malta on Hunger Strikers was developed to guide physicians to provide ethically sound professional care in 1992 which was revised in 2006.
 It values the obligation of physician towards an individual, hence, recommends a physician to respect their wish, prevent coercion or maltreatment and protest if it occurs.
 Advance instructions are to be followed unless they were made under coercion and force feeding contrary to an informed consent and voluntary refusal is unjustifiable and prohibited (1).
+This is a strange sequence: the WMA declaration of Tokyo of 1975 came first, the WMA declaration of Malta came later.
+Author does not sufficiently reflect on the differences and historical development.

 The WMA Declaration of Tokyo-Guidelines for Physicians Concerning Torture and other Cruel, Inhuman or Degrading Treatment or Punishment in Relation to Detention and Imprisonment prohibits natural, artificial or force feeding of hunger striking inmates against their wish.
-The decision to voluntarily refuse nutrition by a competent hunger striker after learning the consequences is to be respected and that doctors must never ignore or participate in such acts (20).
+The decision to voluntarily refuse nutrition by a competent hunger striker after learning (?; after having been adequately been informed about) the consequences is to be respected and that doctors must never ignore or participate in such acts (20).

 Ethical issues in various circumstances

 Doctors involved in the care of hunger striker need to understand the complex physical, psychosocial circumstances and potential problems.
 The ethical challenges are obvious when dealing with inmates on hunger strike whose basic human rights are compromised.
-However, the challenges are still noteworthy when dealing with an adult civilian hunger striker who can freely exercise his/her rights.
+However, the challenges are still noteworthy when dealing with an adult civilian hunger striker who can freely exercise his/her rights (explain!).
 Ethical dilemma can emerge from the moment a physician patient relationship is established.
+(I miss the explicit mentioning of the position of the treating physician: often the hungerstriker experiences the doctor as part of the “system” that he/she opposes; this perception affects the – preferably independent – position of the treating physician)

 A physician sees hunger striker when their health deteriorates and needs medical intervention.
 The patient has a right to accept or refuse such treatment.
 There has been a significant discussion in medical practice regarding the importance of the patients’ right for self-determination individual responsibility.
 But when their preferences do not coalesce with that of physician’s moral obligation it leads to ethical dilemmas.
-Despite the presence of clear and revised international guidelines, it still persists.
+Despite the presence of clear and revised international guidelines, it still persists (explain).
 The following ethical issues have been identified from the literature:

 The struggle of balance between principles: autonomy and beneficence or non-maleficence, when a competent adult civilian hunger striker continues to hunger strike and refuses medical intervention (21–23).